 MORE ABOUT ACCESS TO PHYSICAL ACTIVITY

-In partnership with the Aspen Institute and Nike, the Clinton Health Matters Initiative is working to increase access to sports and physical activity for underserved youth.
-We are working with stakeholders at both the national and local levels to increase the beneficial health impact of sports and physical activity in the daily lives of individuals and communities.
+Stemming from a partnership with the Aspen Institute and Nike, the Clinton Health Matters Initiative is working to increase access to sports and physical activity for underserved youth by using a collective impact model of action to target resources, programming, and attention to those children who need it most.
+We are working with stakeholders at both the national and local levels to ensure access to the beneficial health impact of sports and physical activity in the daily lives of individuals and communities.

 Houston and Harris County Sports Coalition